Vivekanand-R/AI-Product-Framework/README.md

 **Scenario 1: AI Innovation in Semi-Trucks**

-Let’s consider a new ambitious vision that has become a strategic priority:
+Let’s consider a new vision that has become a strategic priority:

 **Objective:** Develop a advanced AI feature for semi-trucks to enhance the capabilities of Heavy Auto Manufacturer, setting the company apart from competitors.